Yak Docs

 Input Validation

-Tool inputs are validated against the JSON Schema you define.
+Tool inputs are validated against the JSON Schema derived from your Zod schemas.
 Always validate on the server side as well:

 export const ordersRouter = router({